 Africa Agenda The Melle family in Colorado poses for a photo during the Cameroonian community annual potluck to Celebrate Christmas 2025 and the New Year.
 December 27, 2025

-This year, the gathering began on Saturday, December 27, with over 150 attendees from across Colorado, especially Aurora, home to the largest Cameroonian population.
 Inside the Jewish Community Center in Glendale, where the event took place, you could see the smiles and sense the friendships and camaraderie as attendees greeted one another with cheers.
-Just outside, the lines to the buffet section stretched out from the hallways right into the celebration center, filled with more than 25 round tables set up to seat the guests.
+Outside, and just after an opening prayer was given by member, Apostle Fabrice Ngouze, the lines to the buffet section stretched out from the hallways right into the beautifully decorated celebration center.

 Community Unity is Key

-While most of the guests were mostly US citizens and residents bearing Cameroonian heritage, special guest speaker Madiama Mbaye from Senegal delivered a timely message designed to encourage the community amidst struggles at home and abroad.
 “For unity to happen, people need to be humble, knowing that asking for help is not shame.
 Asking for help only makes you human,” Mbaye said.
 The author and coach added that the community needs to express their needs and desires to each other, because, as he stated, that is when support can be gained.
 “When people don’t know your needs, they are not able to support you.”

 Africa Agenda Lucas Nkwelle, president of ACC, delivers remarks to Cameroonians at the Jewish Community Center in Denver.
 December 27, 2025

-In a similar vein and in retrospect, Lucas Nkwelle, president of ACC, encouraged the local community to stay together because, as he stated, “Colorado is home for now.”
+In a similar vein and in retrospect, Lucas Nkwelle, President of ACC, encouraged the local community to stay together because, as he stated, “Colorado is home for now.”

 “As we conclude the year 2025, I want to say that we are celebrating a year of growth, cultural celebration, and community impact,” Nkwelle said.
 “This association was founded to unite all the Cameroonians who are coming all the way from Cameroon to this state here in Colorado.”